rvm-prog/KM-plots/README.md

 #### Download

-The R files and datasets used for the R-code can be downloaded by pressing the **green Code button** (right top of this window) and **selecting the download zip folder**.
-This file is called "KM plots-master.zip".
+The R files and datasets used for the R-code can be downloaded by pressing the **green Code button** (right top of this window) and selecting **Download ZIP**.
+This file is called "KM plots-master.zip"in your download folder.

 #### KM plots-master.zip